ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-the-grid/index.md

 ## Formatting Cell Values

 The data supplied to the grid usually requires some degree of formatting.
-To achieve this, we can use __Value Formatters__.
+For basic text formatting we can use __Value Formatters__.

 __Value Formatters__ are basic functions which take the value of the cell, apply some basic formatting, and return a new value to be displayed by the grid.
 Let's try this by adding the `valueFormatter` property to our 'price' column and returning the formatted value: